-The Minnie Vinnies have also organised fund-raising events for Guide Dogs for the Blind and The British Heart Foundation raising over £500.
+The Minnie Vinnies have also organised fund-raising events for Guide Dogs for the Blind and The British Heart Foundation raising much needed funds.

 The Minnie Vinnies meet regularly, elect their own officers, run their own meetings and decide where they can help the most, always keeping Jesus at the centre of everything they do.